Table of Contents [TOC]

-- How to Check If your WordPress theme is secure?
+- How to Check If your free WordPress theme is secure?

 - Tips to Improve WordPress theme security